hpcc-systems/MAF/README.md

 ### Testing the modules

+Running the tests for the modules can be done in several ways:

+#### Using npm workspaces

-Running the tests for the modules is done using the `npm test -w packages/PACKAGE_NAME` command.
-Set PACKAGE_NAME to the name of the package you want to test. eg. `npm test -w packages/api`.
+- `npm test -w packages/PACKAGE_NAME` - Test a specific package (e.g., `npm test -w packages/api`)

+#### Using Lerna commands

+- `npm test` or `lerna run test` - Run tests across all packages in parallel
+- `lerna run test --scope=@ln-maf/PACKAGE_NAME` - Test a specific package using Lerna
+- `lerna run test:coverage` - Run coverage tests across all packages (if available)
+- `lerna run test --stream` - Run tests with streaming output for better debugging

+#### Other useful Lerna commands

+- `lerna bootstrap` - Install dependencies and link cross-dependencies
+- `lerna clean` - Remove node_modules from all packages
+- `lerna ls` - List all packages in the monorepo
+- `lerna changed` - Show packages that have changed since last release
+- `lerna version` - Version packages that have changed
+- `lerna publish` - Publish packages to npm registry

 ### Running localstack